Last updated Jun 6, 2017

 Results from the collaboration will be analysed with the aim of identifying new and more specific biomarkers for chronic conditions where body composition plays an important role.

-Dr Tim Peakman, Chief Executive Officer, UK Biobank, noted, “We are pleased to see the UK Biobank resource being used to help advance metabolic clinical understanding, hopefully prompting new and exciting areas of research.
+Dr Tim Peakman, Deputy Chief Executive Officer, UK Biobank, noted, “We are pleased to see the UK Biobank resource being used to help advance metabolic clinical understanding, hopefully prompting new and exciting areas of research.
 We are keen to take advantage of pioneering techniques that will allow us to get the best out of the data.”

 Morris Birnbaum, M.D., Ph.D., Senior Vice President and Chief Scientific Officer, Cardiovascular and Metabolic Disease Research, Pfizer, noted, “Obesity is often associated with the abnormal deposition of fat in tissues not designed for storage of lipids.
 Many current techniques to measure intracellular lipid can be cumbersome and expensive, which can limit their use in population studies and clinical trials.
 We hope that AMRA’s technology can help us in developing new drugs to treat diseases associated with lipid overload, such as non-alcoholic fatty liver disease, diabetic heart disease and insulin resistance syndromes.”